Stay Ahead of the Curve

 - Utilize critical thinking, analytic, and communication skills in order to define and resolve occupational performance issues

 2. Scholarship in Occupational Therapy

-- Utilize research methodologies from three paradigms (quantitative, qualitative and mixed) to develop and improve OT practice and programs
+- Utilize research methodologies from three paradigms (quantitative, qualitative and mixed) to develop and improve occupational therapy practice and programs

 - Apply empirical knowledge and the scientific method to address occupational performance issues

 3. Advanced Concepts in Function and Learning